ruizhang84/GlycoSeqWPFApp/README.md

-# GlycoSeqWPFApp
+# GlycoSeq
-A research project
+A research project in C#

 MultiGlycan is an open source software MutiGlycan to analyze complex glycomic samples using high-throughput LC-MS/MS.
 The software is capable of determining glycosylation sites on protein and identifying isomeric glycans for glycoproteins.